-CALL FOR PROPOSALS - ALA Annual 2019
+CALL FOR PROPOSALS - ALA Annual 2020

-The American Library Association's International Relations Round Table Papers and Projects Session provides librarians with an opportunity to exchange information about library services, collections and projects throughout the world.
+The International Papers and Projects Session provides librarians with an opportunity to exchange information about library services, collections and projects throughout the world.
 The program also serves to stimulate the interest of U.S. librarians in international library matters.
-We invite presentation proposals based on the International Papers and Projects 2019 theme: Preparing for a Changing World: How Libraries Facilitate the Acquisition of New Skill Sets in Communities.
+The 2020 International Papers and Projects theme is: Expanding Worldviews: How Libraries Create Awareness of the UN Sustainable Development Goals and Inspire Change.

 Proposals, presentations, and papers must be written and delivered in English, which is the working language of the program.